doersino/nyum/README.md

 Each recipe **begins with YAML front matter specifying its title**, how many servings it produces, whether it's spicy or vegan or a favorite, the category, an image (which must also be located in the `_recipes/` directory), and other information.
 Most of these are optional!

 The **body of a recipe consists of horizontal-rule-separated steps, each listing ingredients relevant in that step along with the associated instruction**.
-Ingredients are specified as an unordered list, with ingredient amounts enclosed in backticks (this enables the columns on the resulting website).
+Ingredients are specified as an unordered list, with ingredient amounts enclosed in backticks (this enables the columns on the resulting website – if you don't care about that, omit the backticks).
 The instructions must be preceded with a `>`.
 Note that a step can also solely consist of an instruction.

 *You've got the full power of Markdown at your disposal – douse your recipes in formatting, include a picture for each step, and use the garlic emoji as liberally as you should be using garlic in your cooking!*